terrateamio/terralith/README.md

 # Terralith

 A PoC of a tool to manage a Terralith root module.
+It is not meant for production use.

 Terralith uses modules in the root module to specify different stacks.
 A plan can be performed against the entire root module or a list of stacks.
 For each stack that is specified, `-target` is used to narrow the plan to the module.
 Planning turns refresh and state locking off, enabling multiple plan operations to be executed concurrently.

+# Usage

+All commands are run in the Terralith root module directory.

+Do increase the log level add `--log-level=debug` before a sub-command.

+## list-stacks

+`terralith list-stacks`

+Outputs a list of stacks that Terralith has discovered in the root module.

+## plan

+`terralith plan [-s stack1 [-s stack2 ...]] -o /path/to/plan`

+Perform a plan operation and produce a plan file.
+Optionally specify one or more stacks to perform the plan on.

+## apply

+`terralith apply -p path/toplan`

+Apply a previously created plan.

 # Benefits